 It’s based around this triple bottom line of sustainability for our business, we call it:

 1. Financially Sustainable

 The three waves of making sure that we’re financially sustainable, socially impactful, and making sure that we’re doing no harm to the environment or minimise any harm to the environment.
 That became the template by which all of our decisions were made.
 Then you feed into that the business plan, the business modelling, then that starts to flow off that really.

 Oli Russell-Cowan: Was all the manufacturing done by WaveGarden?

 Nick Hounsfield: The original technology that I put my money down to secure the exclusivity for that ended up being installed in a couple of places, Surf Snowdonia and a place called N land in Texas.
 But because it took me so long, to be able to raise the money, actually, the second technology was developed in that time.

 We got the benefit of the number two version which fundamentally addressed all of our concerns around single points of failure in the engineering.
 Capacity of the lake, which obviously drives the business model, the business plan.
 It addressed loads and loads of our worries.

 When they release the cove technology, which is what it’s called.
 That now is a really investable prospect.
 Hence we sign on the dotted line.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near The Wave, Bristol, UK using the map below!